 - Calculation of annual proposed, gross generation (kWh)

 - Calculation of annual auxiliary equipment usage such as heat rejection, gas conditioning and backup systems (kWh)

 - Calculation of annual generation to be used on site (kWh)

 - Estimated peak kW offset at the facility.
 Peak kW savings are defined as the facility load offset in the hour ending 5 p.m. on the hottest summer weekday

 - Manufacturer’s specification cut sheets

-Step 2 – The Program Administrator will notify the applicant via email when the review is complete and funds have been reserved.
+Step 2 – The program administrator will notify the applicant, via email, when the application review is complete and application is pre-approved.

-- Revised energy savings analysis/calculations (if changes were made during construction).
+- Revised engineering and related energy savings analysis/calculations (if changes were made during construction)

 Apply online for Combined Heat and Power incentives today or contact us at 866-578-5220.